 The consumption of illicit cigarettes is falling across Europe in 2019 despite an increase in illicit manufacturing operations within EU borders.
 This is according to KPMG’s latest annual study, which has analyzed the scale and development of the illicit cigarette market across all EU member states, U.K., Norway, and Switzerland.
 The report shows that 4.7 billion fewer illicit cigarettes were consumed in the EU last year compared to 2018 — a total of 38.9 billion illicit cigarettes, which represents 7.9 percent of total cigarette consumption.

 Much of the decline was driven by a steady decrease of illicit cigarettes coming into the EU from traditional source countries like the Ukraine and Belarus.
 This fall highlights the significant progress made by law enforcement and customs agencies collaborating across the public and private sector to stamp out the issue.
-“The continued decline of illicit tobacco trade in the EU is a positive development and reinforces the importance of supply chain control measures, strict enforcement, and collaboration in combating this issue,” commented Alvise Giustiniani, vice president of Illicit Trade Prevention at PMI.

 However, while considerable efforts have taken place to stem contraband cigarettes from flowing into the EU, we are once again seeing criminal organizations shifting their operations to stay one step ahead of anti-illicit programs.

 Over the past four years, significant progress has been made to bring down the overall level of illicit cigarettes coming from non-EU countries, especially from the Ukraine, Belarus, Algeria, and Moldova.
 However, illicit cigarettes originating from within EU borders and moving between European countries continue to increase in comparison to previous years.